deNBI/securing_openstack_clum2025/README.md

 This will show the running log for the container and add messages as they are written.
 - If you can not find an error or need more information you can take a look in the **logfiles inside of the container** itself.
 To do this open a console in the container and find the internal log files:
-`sudo docker exec -it <container-name> /bin/sh` Depending on the image used to build the container the installed shell might differ, or there might even be no shell installed at all.
+`sudo docker exec -it <container-name> /bin/sh` Depending on the image used to build the container, the installed shell might differ, or there might even be no shell installed, at all.
+Log files are often stored in `/var/log`.

 ### 2. Network connections